LbertKamu/H-manual/1OpeningEssay/4-The nature of discovery.md

 **In the 11th century(1,590 years after pythagoras.)
 Ibn al-Haytham, we know him as the father of optics** He also observed light and its relation to objects.
 He also rejected the eyes emit rays theory when he tirelessly studied the behavior of light, shadows, and reflection and proposed that we se things because light rays from sunlight reflects off the object and enters through our eyes.
 He wrote about it in his book, the book of optics.
 The young women feeding grapes ritual was not performed anymore, because now this man belonged to islam and its different culture and different religion, so, no grapes for him.

 **In 17th century(2,260 years after pythagoras.)
-Isaac Newton** work on nature of light expanded as more tools were available.
+Isaac Newton** work on the nature of light expanded as more tools were available.
 He demonstrated that the light is made up of different colors, reflection and refraction which plays important role in how we human being perceive objects.
 ![light](https://upload.wikimedia.org/wikipedia/commons/f/f5/Light_dispersion_conceptual_waves.gif)

 ## When you put sunlight through a prism it splits into seven colors.
 Below is a real image.